Accelo/docs/README.md

 ### Deploying

-The Accelo Public API Docs are now automatically deployed via a github action `.github/workflows/deploy.yml` which triggers when changes are applied to master.
+The Accelo Public API Docs are now automatically deployed via a github action `.github/workflows/deploy.yml` which triggers when changes are applied to main.

 If you wish to manually deploy the documentation, it can be done via the `deploy.sh` script.